ismaeldcom/react-native-build-config/README.md

-# React Native - Build config access from JS (android only for now)
+# React Native - Build config access from JS

 Module to expose build config variables set in Gradle to your javascript code in React Native.